liveresults/documentation/README.md

 If you host a big international event and expect a large number of online visitors or want to have a customized logotype on the liveresults-page there is a possibility to rent cloud-based servers to a low cost (about 10EUR for one week) that will handle the traffic and show your logo.
 Please contact peter @ lofas .se if your are interested in this.

 ## For Developers
+The system exposes a public free api that can be used for 3:rd party developers that want to create applications using data from the liveresults (for example Apps for Mobile Phones).
+Read more about the [API.md](Liveresults Public API)

 ## For Users